moduloTech/toolbox/README.md

 When your work is ready you can open a new merge request (or remove the WIP prefix).

-This merge request should have *staging* as the target branch.
+This merge request should have **staging** as the target branch.

 If you already know who is going to review your branch, you **have to** assign it to him/her.

 ## Reviews and comments

 As a reviewer, if you have any questions or require code changes in a merge request, you **have to**:
-* Comment as often as possible in the code
+* Comment as often as possible in the code in opposite to only one big comment in the MR
 * When done commenting, re-assign the merge request to the developper

 As a developer, if the reviewer re-assigned the merge request to you, you **have to**:
 * reply to the questions
 * pull the branch, update the code when needed, re-push your code
 * re-assign the merge request to the reviewer when you are done replying/updating your code

-## When

-Branch early, branch often.

-As soon as you start working on an issue, open a branch and push it to our gitlab server.

 # Push policy